World Connect International, UK

 Community-Led Design is Critical: World Connect explicitly states “it is critical that the project idea and design come from the community.”
 Projects imposed from outside or designed primarily by external partners are unlikely to succeed.

 Strong Community Co-Investment: Successful projects demonstrate significant community ownership through cash and in-kind contributions.
-The organization values communities that contribute beyond the minimum 25% requirement.
+The organisation values communities that contribute beyond the minimum 25% requirement.

-Women's Leadership: With 53% of funded projects being women-led and the organization's explicit commitment to facilitating women's leadership, projects that center women's voices and leadership have strong alignment.
+Women's Leadership: With the majority of funded projects being women-led and the organisation's explicit commitment to facilitating women's leadership, projects that centre women's voices and leadership have strong alignment.

 Participatory Development Approach: World Connect embraces a model where “communities assess their own needs and priorities, establish their own project goals, and define success on their own terms.”
 Applications should demonstrate genuine community participation in all stages.

-Clear Impact on Marginalized Populations: Applications must explicitly demonstrate understanding of how the project will impact women and marginalized populations.
+Clear Impact on Marginalised Populations: Applications must explicitly demonstrate understanding of how the project will impact women and marginalised populations.
 This is a required component of the application.

 Realistic Budgets with Local Spending: World Connect tracks that 95% of funding is spent locally.
 Budgets should reflect local procurement and local leadership compensation.

-Sustainability Beyond the Grant: With 82% of projects sustaining beyond the initial investment, applications should articulate clear plans for long-term sustainability.
+Sustainability Beyond the Grant: With strong sustainability rates, applications should articulate clear plans for long-term sustainability.

-Alignment with Established Field Partner Networks: Success depends on having an active connection to one of World Connect's Established Field Partner organizations.
-Independent organizations cannot apply directly.
+Alignment with Established Field Partner Networks: Success depends on having an active connection to one of World Connect's Established Field Partner organisations.
+Independent organisations cannot apply directly.

 Key Takeaways for Grant Writers

-• This funder only supports projects in the Global South - UK organizations are not eligible.
+• This funder only supports projects in the Global South - UK organisations are not eligible.
 If you're seeking funding for UK-based work, this is not the right funder.

 • Exceptional success rates make this attractive for eligible applicants - 94-95% of funded projects achieve their goals, suggesting thorough vetting and strong support systems.